 November 6th, 2012

-EDC2Optimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Catherine Higgins.
+EDC2Optimize Mobility, Preserve Infrastructure, Zero Crashes, Injuries and Fatalities, by Catherine Higgins.

 The Federal Highways Association has launched new initiatives aimed at making every construction day count.